Do you get hooked on arguments? How to stop getting into draining conflicts

 - Tired, Iñ.
 (2024).
 Effective assertive communication techniques for couples in conflict.
 Iñigo Cansado

-Post written by Samara Valenzuela psychologist at CALMA Psicógolos Fuengirola
+Post written by Samara Valenzuela Psychologist at CALMA Psicólogos Fuengirola

 Post written by Samara Valenzuela

-If after reading this post you think you might need to attend to learn how not to get hooked on arguments and would like to know more about Samara as a professional, don't hesitate to CLICK and visit her contact profile.
+If after reading this article you feel you may need to attend to learn how to avoid getting hooked on arguments and would like to know more about Samara as a professional, do not hesitate to CLICK and visit her contact profile.